gem-aman/dagster_rest_postgres/README.md

+Loads the data from REST endpoint into postgres using DLT-Dagster embedded elt

 ## Steps
 * Note: Running the basic rest app and the postgres as container.
 * git clone & cd dagster_rest_postgres